-- source (numpy array) A 2D NumPy, CCData or NDData array of the source image to be transformed. - target (numpy array) A 2D NumPy, CCData or NDData array of the target image.
-Used to set the output image shape as well. - fill_value (float) A value to fill in the areas of aligned_image where footprint == True. - propagate_mask (bool) Wether to propagate the mask in source.mask onto footprint. - max_control_points The maximum number of control point-sources to find the transformation. - detection_sigma Factor of background std-dev above which is considered a detection. - min_area Minimum number of connected pixels to be considered a source.

-Returns A tuple (aligned_image, footprint). aligned_image is a numpy 2D array of the transformed source footprint is a mask 2D array with True on the regions with no pixel information.
+- source A 2D NumPy, CCData or NDData array of the source image to be transformed. - target A 2D NumPy, CCData or NDData array of the target image.
+Used to set the output image shape as well. - fill_value A value to fill in the areas of aligned_image where footprint == True. - propagate_mask (bool) Wether to propagate the mask in source.mask onto footprint. - max_control_points The maximum number of control point-sources to find the transformation. - detection_sigma (int) Factor of background std-dev above which is considered a detection. - min_area (int) Minimum number of connected pixels to be considered a source. - Returns aligned_image is a numpy 2D array of the transformed source. footprint is a mask 2D array with True on the regions with no pixel information.